10 minsPublished on 3/29/2023

 By Mrig P

-While there are many types of wallets you can use to store your crypto, they can broadly be narrowed down to two categories: custodial wallets and non-custodial wallets
+While there are many types of wallets you can use to store your crypto, they can broadly be categorized as custodial wallets and non-custodial wallets

-Custodial wallets hold private keys on your behalf and require you to trust a third party to secure your funds.
-While this lowers your personal responsibility, it also means you do not have complete control over your funds.
+Custodial wallets hold private keys on your behalf and require trust in a third party custodian to hold your cryptocurrencies.
+While this lowers your personal responsibility, it also means you do not have complete control over your private keys and therefore your crypto assets.

-Non-custodial wallets, on the other hand, offer you complete control over your funds.
+Non-custodial wallets, on the other hand, offer you complete control over your private keys and therefore your crypto assets.

 This article explores how non-custodial (self-custody) wallets work and the different ways in which you can use them.